lightning/bolts/07-routing-gossip.md

 The origin node:
-  - MAY create a `channel_update` to communicate the channel parameters to the channel peer, even though the channel has not yet been announced (i.e. the `announce_channel` bit was not set).
+  - MAY create a `channel_update` to communicate the channel parameters to the channel peer after `funding_locked` has been received, even though the channel has not yet been announced (i.e. the `announce_channel` bit was not set).
     - MUST NOT forward such a `channel_update` to other peers, for privacy reasons.